 - Automate deployment & ensure transparency.
 Deployment into a sandbox should be automated.
 Everyone should have access to, or be automatically notified of, the results of the latest build and deployment so that they can see whose code broke the build and why, and rework code accordingly.
 History of the builds should also be accessible in addition to the details of each build.

-One of the most common coding practices central to the speed and flexibility of continuous integration is Test-Driven Development.
+One of the most common coding practices central to the speed and flexibility of continuous integration is Test-Driven Development (TDD).
 Like continuous integration, TDD revolves around very short coding cycles, as well as constantly referring back to a central goal.
-It forces developers to focus on what exactly they want their code to do before they even begin coding.
+It forces developers to focus on exactly what they want their code to do before they even begin coding.
 The idea is that developers begin by writing an automated test, which their code initially fails.
 From a Salesforce perspective, this requires developers to clearly understand and define exactly what type of Salesforce metadata they would like to write before they even begin writing code.
 Once they write code that passes the initial test in as simple a way as possible, they must then integrate it into the existing code.
-This allows for simpler code and more efficiency in avoiding inconsistencies, because integration into the existing code occurs after the developer has already found a solution to the initial problem so that the developer can focus on proper integration without worrying about solving the task at hand.
-Test-driven development allows developers to catch bugs early, so that they can fix issues as they arise without losing too much time to rewrite huge chunks of code.
+This allows for simpler code and more efficiency in avoiding inconsistencies because integration into the existing code occurs after the developer has already found a solution to the initial problem so that the developer can focus on proper integration without worrying about solving the task at hand.
+Test-driven development allows developers to catch bugs early so that they can fix issues as they arise without losing too much time to rewrite huge chunks of code.

 How does Flosum help with Salesforce Continuous Integration?

 - Automates dynamic creation of package.xml at run-time during deployment.

 Developers just need to pick the right Salesforce metadata components and Flosum creates the package.xml, including the appropriate folder structure.

 - Automates deployment of metadata.

 If the deployment of the metadata succeeds, all the developers are notified of the new file changes so that they can pull the latest files from the source control.